 1. Enable Browser Caching

 When you enable caching, you’ll improve your website’s speed while giving a more rewarding experience to your visitors.
 Caching is a process that stores static files like HTML documents, media files, images, and other file types.
+For easier access, you should unzip files beforehand.
 It’s done to make it easier and faster to access, eliminating the need for the database to retrieve each whenever there’s a new request.

 Take note, the more requests your website server gets, the more time it will take for the site to load.
 With caching enabled, your visitors’ computer gets the elements on your web page downloaded and stored on their hard drive.
 That helps them load the web page much faster the next time they visit since it doesn’t need to send an HTTP request once more.